Demystifying the Startup Funding Rounds

 Here are a few key questions to keep in mind when considering pre-seed investment:

-- How to select a VC?
-A good VC to get on board is a one that has a track record of investing in startups at that stage.
-As we’ve discussed already, the goal of a startup in a pre-product-market fit stage is to discover a working business model which is different from scaling.
-That means that the KPIs (Key Performance Indicators) here are completely different from the ones in the scaling phase.
-In the pre-product-market fit phase it is about measuring the progress of validated learning.
-After achieving product-market fit it is about the amount of revenue, customers, margins, etc. Given that, ideally the fund should offer operational support specifically for that stage.
-Another key factor is the size of the fund - it should be maximum 60-80M so that the ticket in your company is meaningful to them and not just a rounding error.
+The pre-product-market fit phase is about measuring the progress of validated learning.
+After achieving product-market fit, it is about the amount of revenue, customers, margins, etc. Given that, ideally, the fund should offer operational support specifically for that stage.
+Another key factor is the size of the fund - it should be a maximum of 60-80M so that the ticket in your company is meaningful to them and not just a rounding error.

-- How much to take from VC and how much from angels?
+How much should you take from VC, and how much from angels?
 Let’s say the round is 500K.
-Ballpark a good round composition would be 350K-400K from a pre-seed VC and 100-150K from angels (half old-economy, half new-economy).
-That being said, if you are an industry veteran/repeating founder and are able to raise a bigger pre-seed round (e.g. 1M+) it is also possible to have 2VCs ideally from different ecosystems and networks.
+Ballpark, a good round composition would be 350K-400K from a pre-seed VC and 100-150K from angels (half old economy, half new economy).
+That being said, if you are an industry veteran/repeating startup founder and can raise a bigger pre-seed round (e.g., 1M+), it is also possible to have 2VCs, ideally from different ecosystems and networks.

 Seed Round